 The first-level CS_INT interrupt comprises two second-level interrupts for the Current Sink functions.
-Each of these has a status bit in Register R26 and a mask bit in Register R34, as defined in Table 144.
+Each of these has a status bit in Register R26 and a mask bit in Register R34, as defined in Table 145.

-ADDRESS BIT LABEL DESCRIPTION

-R26 (1Ah) Interrupt Status 2 13 CS1_EINT Flag to indicate drain voltage can no longer be regulated and output current may be out of spec.

-(Rising Edge triggered)

-Note: This bit is cleared once read.
+ADDRESS BIT LABEL DESCRIPTION R26 (1Ah) Interrupt Status 2 13 CS1_EINT Flag to indicate drain voltage can no longer be regulated and output current may be out of spec.
+(Rising Edge triggered) Note: This bit is cleared once read.
+Note.
+This bit is cleared once read.
 12 CS2_EINT Flag to indicate drain voltage can no longer be regulated and output current may be out of spec.

-(Rising Edge triggered)

-Note: This bit is cleared once read.
+(Rising Edge triggered) Note: This bit is cleared once read.
 R34 (22h) 13:12 "IM" + name of respective Interrupt mask.
 Interrupt Status bit in R26 0 = Do not mask interrupt.
 2 Mask 1 = Mask interrupt.
 Each bit in R34 enables or masks the corresponding bit in R26.
 The default value for these bits is 0 (unmasked).

-Table 144 Current Sink Interrupts
+Table 145 Current Sink Interrupts